yukuku/telebot/README.md

     ![App Engine registration](http://i.imgur.com/mxw8owO.png)

 17. Clone this repository.
-If you don't understand what I am saying, click the `Download ZIP` button on the lower-right of this page, and extract the ZIP file.
+If you don't understand what I said, click the green `Clone or download` button on this page, click `Download ZIP`, and extract the ZIP file.

 18. Open `app.yaml` file using a good text editor like Sublime Text.
 Change the `YOUR_APP_ID_HERE` to the Project ID you set on step 16, and save the file.